BRAIN INJURY ASSOCIATION OF NEW YORK STATE

 6.1.2 The state Association shall maintain, at its headquarters, a current list of all members of the state Association.

 6.2.1 Membership categories and dues for each category shall be established from time to time by the Board of Directors.
-Dues shall be paid annually to the state Association at the beginning of each fiscal year.
+Dues shall be paid annually to the state Association at the anniversary date of the members.
 Dues for new members of the association will be prorated based on the date the initial membership was received.
-The state Association will invoice members for annual dues.
+The state Association will invoice members for annual dues on the member’s anniversary date.

 6.2.2 When in the judgment of the Executive Director it seems appropriate to do so, in accordance with policies developed by the Membership Committee, membership dues may be reduced based on an individual’s ability to pay.
 All individual members shall have the same rights of membership regardless of the amount of dues paid.